Jonxslays/xloc/README.md

 # Count lines for all files in the current dir, with 1 job.
 xloc .

+# Count words for all files in the current dir with nproc jobs.
+xloc -wj $(nproc) .

-# Count lines for 1 file, with 12 jobs.
+# Count words for 1 file, with 1 job.
-xloc -j 12 test.txt
+xloc -w test.txt

 # Count lines for all files in the src dir, with 6 jobs.
 xloc -j 6 src